5 Workplace Wellness Statistics Every Employer Should Know

 Healthy behaviors lead to lower health risks, and lower health risks lead to less chronic disease.
 With less chronic disease employees have fewer health care costs.
 It looks like this:

 Many studies have evaluated the ability of wellness programs to improve health behaviors.
 Not every wellness program is able to show positive results.
 The ones that are well-organized and follow effective behavior change models show the best results.
-Here are the results of an evaluation I published recently.
+Here are the results of a recently published evaluation.
 The 1,800 employees at this worksite reported their health behaviors at baseline, one year, and two years after the program began.

 Just about anybody can have healthy behaviors for a few days or weeks.
 The key is to maintain healthy behaviors for years.
 As soon as you stop having healthy behaviors you stop getting the benefits.